enigmapulse/ThunderClap/README.md

    - Users can log in via the form-based login page.

 2. **Chat Room:**
-   - Access the real‑time chat room to send text and images together.
+   - Access the real‑time chat room to send text , images and audio together.
    - Messages are broadcast live using WebSocket and STOMP.

 3. **Blog Platform:**